vega/vl-convert/README.md

 ```

 ## Python
-Install the `vl-convert-python` pacakge using pip
+Install the `vl-convert-python` package using pip

 ```
 $ pip install vl-convert-python